camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 2.2.
 Data Definitions

 This part captures a detailed description of all the data structures used in the API specification.
-For each of these data, the specification must contain:
+For each of these data, the specification MUST contain:
 - Name of the data object, used to reference it in other sections
 - Data type (String, Integer, Object, etc.)
-- If the data type is string it is recommended to use the appropriate modifier property `format` and/or `pattern` whenever possible.
+- If the data type is string it is RECOMMENDED to use the appropriate modifier property `format` and/or `pattern` whenever possible.
 The [OpenAPI Initiative Formats Registry](https://spec.openapis.org/registry/format/) contains the list of formats used in OpenAPI specifications.

-  - If the format of a string is `date-time`, the following sentence must be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) and must have time zone.
+  - If the format of a string is `date-time`, the following sentence MUST be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) and must have time zone.
 Recommended format is yyyy-MM-dd'T'HH:mm:ss.SSSZ (i.e. which allows 2023-07-03T14:27:08.312+02:00 or 2023-07-03T12:27:08.312Z)`.
-  - If the format of a string is `duration`, the following sentence must be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#appendix-A) for duration`
+  - If the format of a string is `duration`, the following sentence MUST be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#appendix-A) for duration`
     - Note: to avoid known ambiguity issues with duration strings, consider using intervals, which are anchored to a specific start and end date or time.
 Use of a start date or time string field in combination with the duration string field could help to mitigate ambiguity issues.

 - If the data type is an object, list of required properties.